 Since the rise of both social media and content strategy over the last few years, there have been many myths that have grown along with them that continue to circulate today.
 Some of these myths come from misguided beliefs, others from simple misunderstandings.
 In this post, I share what I've learned during my internship at Elevation about three of the most common misconceptions as well as tips for improving your online presence.

 Myth #1.
 All That Matters Is That the Website Works

-First off, when it comes to the way your nonprofit presents itself online, having a good and intriguingly designed website is a must.
-It seems that more often than not, organizations don’t want to make their web pages ‘too fancy’ for the fear of making it seem like they don’t need the help.
-Just because and organization is in need, doesn’t mean that they have to make it seem like they are the ‘neediest’.
-Having a website, and a good one at that, is the initial presence of a nonprofit organization online.
+First off, when it comes to the way your nonprofit presents itself online, having an attractive website is a must.
+Some organizations are afraid to make their web pages look ‘too fancy’ for fear of making it seem like they don’t need financial help.
+Just because an organization is in need, doesn’t mean that they have to make it seem like they are the ‘neediest’.
+Having a website, and a good one at that, is the initial presence of your nonprofit organization online.
 You want to make sure it leaves an impact.
-You want to appeal to your donors so they can do just that--donate.
+You want to appeal to your donors so they do just that—donate.

 Having a strong website, with good graphic design, allows your donors to be a part of the experience.
 It shows them that they can actually make a difference.
 It gives them reasons to donate.
 It needs to appeal to the audience that you are aiming for.
 If it doesn’t appeal, then, of course, they are less likely to donate.
 You want to make sure that you have a strong mission statement with clear intentions so donors can have a stronger understanding of what your purpose is and what goals you are focused on reaching.
 A good design is essential for both the largest and smallest of non-profits, because a website opens the door to donors becoming, and staying, involved.

 Myth #2.
 Having a Social Media Presence Will Happen on Its Own